Lapin0t/grothendieck-cern/english.md

 readiness required to make draconian steps, such as the one I made when I left the Institute where I worked, and a little later when I decided to stop scientific research.
-Which, by the way, doesn't mean I'm not still paid to teach, last year and this year, very esoteric science at the Collège de France, and that next year I'll either be teaching at the Orsay faculty of science or research director at the Centre National de Recherche Scientifique (CNRS) \[TN: french national research agency\].
+Which, by the way, doesn't mean I'm not still paid to teach, last year and this year, very esoteric science at the Collège de France
+\[prestigious french higher education establishment\], and that next year I'll either be teaching at the Orsay faculty of science or research director at the Centre National de Recherche Scientifique \[CNRS, french national research agency\].

 In other words, I won't have escaped the contradiction of my scientific status.
 In the end, what counts for me is not so much achieving the position of moral